kaidez/kaidez.com/_drafts/2013-10-29-wordpress-require.md

 shim: {
   tipue: {
     deps: ["jquery"],
-    exports: "jquery"
+    exports: "tipue"
   }
 }
 {% endprism %}

 As previously-mentioned, RequireJS is based on the AMD spec which defines a code pattern for loading JS files asynchronously.
 JavaScript files containing this pattern are said to be "AMD-compliant."

 If the dependency is not AMD-compliant, RequireJS must force it to be so.
 That's what's happening here in this `shim` setting.

-`tipue` represents our core Tipue plugin code and this can't run without jQuery, so it's listed as a dependency in the `deps` array.
+`tipue` is a reference to our core Tipue plugin code that was defined in the `paths` object.
+It's not AMD-compliant so it's shimmed in.

+`deps` informs our code that it needs jQuery to do work properly. `exports`, a core [Node.js](http://nodejs.org/ "Learn more about Node.js") concept, properly exposes these files to the core RequireJS code so it can treat it as a dependency based on the AMD spec.

 The other two shimmed-in files have no jQuery code inside them so they can skip this step.

-`exports` properly exposes these files to the core RequireJS code so it can treat it as a dependency based on the AMD spec.
+Both the `tipueset` and `tipuesetContent` listed in `paths` are also not AMD-compliant; however, they're not executing code like `tipue` is.
+They're just adding support to the core Tipue plugin code so it can do it's job, so there's no need to shim them.

-Note that jQuery is not listed here: this is because we're using version 1.10.2 and [jQuery has been AMD-compliant since version 1.7](http://requirejs.org/docs/whyamd.html#amdtoday "View JS libraries and frameworks that are AMD-compliant").
-So there's no need to shim it in.
+jQuery doesn't need to be shimmed in as well.
+This is because we're using version 1.10.2 and [jQuery has been AMD-compliant since version 1.7](http://requirejs.org/docs/whyamd.html#amdtoday "View JS libraries and frameworks that are AMD-compliant").

 Now that are configs are set, we need to create the code that runs our Tipue search functionality.
 This goes into the `search.js` file that we referred to earlier in our `deps` array and looks like this: